 Grace Abell is a York graphic designer and studio owner.
-She's created communications design for Spirit of Yorkshire Distillery and provided art direction for Brew York's chocolate-themed beer packaging.
+She's created communications design for Spirit of Yorkshire Distillery and provided art direction for Brew York and York Chocolate Festival's chocolate-themed beer packaging.
 Her tipple is a Hey!
 Malbec by Matias Riccitelli.
 You can view more of Grace's work here.

 Abell Design is a brand and digital design studio in York.
 Creating beautiful brands for ambitious organisations.
 Say hello at email@example.com